varnishcache/varnish-cache/doc/sphinx/tutorial/starting_varnish.rst

 Now you have Varnish running.
 Let us make sure that it works properly.
 Use your browser to go to http://192.168.2.2:8080/ - you should now see your web application running there.

+Whether or not the application actually goes faster when run through Varnish depends on a few factors.
+If you application uses cookies for every session (a lot of PHP and Java applications seem to send a session cookie if it is needed or not) or if it uses authentication chances are Varnish won't do much caching.
+Ignore that for the moment, we come back to that in :ref:`tutorial-increasing_your_hitrate`.

 Lets make sure that Varnish really does do something to your web site.
 To do that we'll take a look at the logs.